Generic selectors

 • Uneven or distorted chest shape

-• Emotional discomfort returning after previous relief
+• Return of emotional discomfort after initial relief

 Can Recurrent Gynecomastia Be Corrected?

-• Complete gland excision through the areola
+• Complete gland excision (typically via peri-areolar incision)

 View results: Gynecomastia Before & After Gallery »